DanRuckz/pystring/README.md

 # pystring
-An attepmt to implement a python like string formation in C To use:
+An attepmt to implement a python like string functionallity in C To use:
 Add pystring.h and pystring.c into your code